sdruskat/2019-ascl-registries-workshop/slides.md

 4. Profit!
 :::

-## Registries & other upstream [TODO] users ...
+## Registries & other downstream users ...

 ::: {.large}
 ... can use CFF as source for their own metadata model/format:

 1. Check for `CITATION.cff` in ingested data
 2. (Optionally: validate `CITATION.cff` + citation metadata)
-3. Convert metadata to own model/format
+3. Convert metadata to own model/format?
+(Alternatively supplied by user before ingestion)
 4. Profit!
 :::